bartkw12/Reinforcement-Learning-for-Rocket-Landing-Simulator/README.md

 # Reinforcement-Learning-for-Rocket-Landing-Simulator

-Three implementations of RL agents to solve the LunarLander rocket trajectory optimization problem from the Gymnasium Python library.
+Three implementations of RL agents (Q-learning, DQN, and PG) to solve the LunarLander rocket trajectory optimization problem from the Gymnasium Python library.

 ### Important Links